xxks-kkk/linuxjedi.co.uk/content/blog/2017/02/19/b-tree.md

 <img src="/images/real-b-tree.PNG" alt="real-b-tree" style="width: 700px;"/>

 In this example, once we continue down the tree and locate the phone number we are searching for, we use the RID to fetch the rest of the customer record from the table.
-In this case, we use 4 disk accesses.
+In this case, we use 4 page accesses to get the full customer record from the table.

 ## Operations